Phenomenology of Dirac neutrino EFTs up to dimension six: Abstract

 \section{Abstract}

-The gauge singlet right-handed neutrinos are one of the essential fields in neutrino mass models that explain tiny masses of active neutrinos.
+The gauge-singlet right-handed neutrinos would be essential to explain the tiny masses of active neutrinos.
 We consider the effective field theory of the Standard Model extended with these fields under the assumption that neutrinos are Dirac particles.
-In this framework, we provide a comprehensive study for the phenomenological consequences of various dimension six interactions employing various high and low energy observables such as the $pp\to\ell^\pm+\slashed{E}_T$, $pp\to j+\slashed{E}_T$, decays of proton, meson, tau and top, as well as the cosmological parameter $N_{\rm eff}$.
+In this framework, we provide a comprehensive study for the phenomenological consequences of various dimension six interactions employing various high and low energy observables.
+These include the neutrino mass itself, constraints from electroweak precision test and collider searches for lepton or jet plus missing energy, coherent neutrino-nucleus scattering, beta decays, as well as decays of proton, meson, tau, and top.
+We also study their astrophysical and cosmological implications for stellar cooling and relativistic degrees of freedom.